thenfour/TeensyMemAnalyzer/README.md

   caught early.
 Document rounding rules and capacities so parity tests stay meaningful.
 - **Avoid blanket fallbacks.** When a new section appears, force an explicit category assignment.
   Broad "other" buckets are reserved for intentional aggregation, not as safety nets.
+- **Use existing patterns**.
+New features should conform to the design details of existing similar features.
+- **Keep concerns focused**.
+When adding features to a component or function, avoid bloating the existing code by just inserting to the new code.
+New concerns or features or algorithms should be broken out into their own functions/classes/modules/components, even if they are used only once.
+  Break out logic into utility functions/components in order to keep calling code readible and clean.
+- **Do not duplicate code**.
+New algorithms, routines, components should attempt to use existing components/classes/functions rather than re-implementing.

 ---